21-year-old former UC Davis student arrested in connection with series of stabbings near campus, police say – KION546

 By Emma Tucker, Taylor Romine and Ritu Prasad, CNN

-Detectives "just about an hour ago, placed (the suspect) under arrest on two counts of homicide for David Breaux and Karim Najm and for one count of attempt murder," Pytel said.
+He was initially taken into custody Wednesday for possessing a large knife and was placed under arrest earlier on Thursday in connection to the stabbings, Pytel said.

-Carlos Dominguez, 21, was taken into custody Wednesday for possessing a large knife, Pytel said.
-Dominguez was a student at UC Davis "up until last week," the chief added.
+About 15 people called police Wednesday afternoon to report someone matching the suspect description from the third attack near Sycamore Park, where the second stabbing occurred, Pytel said.

-"He was in the park where the second homicide occurred, he had a backpack on, he was wearing the same clothing from the third attack, and he had a large knife in his possession," the chief said.
+“He had a backpack on, he was wearing the same clothing from the third attack, and he had a large knife in his possession,” the chief added.

 The-CNN-Wire